DragonSWDev/glMaze/README.md

 ```console
 ./glmaze
 ```
-#### Note: "assets" and "shaders" directory needs to be present in same directory as exectuable.
+#### Note: "assets" and "shaders" directories are expected to be present in the same directory as executable or in "../share/glmaze" directory.
+If both are present then binary directory will be used.

 ## Manual
 ### Configuration options